iamstarkov/get-md-desc/README.md

 Type: `String` or `RegExp`
 Default: `null`

-Pattern, which paragraph of description should not have.
+Pattern, which paragraph of description should not contain.

 ## Related